seri/gettc/README.md

 # Introduction

-Download a [TopCoder](http://topcoder.com/tc) problem, parse the examples and system tests, then finally generate a basic template for some the following
+Download a [TopCoder](http://topcoder.com/tc) problem, parse the examples and system tests, then finally generate a naive solution for some the following
 languages:

 - C++